AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 **Personal motivation:** I chose a research career after trying both engineering and research internships as an undergraduate.
 There’s active debate about whether a Ph.D. is necessary for NLP/LLM research, but I’m happy with my decision professionally and personally.
 My Ph.D. was one of the best periods of my life, thanks to an incredibly supportive advisor, friends, and family.
 That said, as I often tell my pre-doctoral mentees, the right path depends on individual goals and preferences.
 See Ruiqi’s thoughtful post [here](https://ruiqizhong.substack.com/p/is-a-phd-on-language-models-worth).

-My interest in academia grew through research, mentoring, teaching, and the particular kind of freedom it affords - not more than industry, but different.
+My interest in academia grew through research, mentoring, teaching, and the particular kind of freedom it affords (not more than industry, but different).
 Alongside shifts in the field, that convinced me to pursue an academic path.
 The academia-industry choice is personal.
 When I started job hunting, I didn't seriously explore industry (see gap-year notes) and went all-in on faculty roles until I signed.

 ### My Personal Timeline